In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.

-For sole: Add the fish, reduce the heat to medium, and cook until lightly browned on the bottom side, 2 to 4 minutes.
+Add the fish, reduce the heat to medium, and cook until lightly browned on the bottom side, 2 to 4 minutes.
 Turn the fish, add the tomatoes, and cook until the fish is opaque and flaky and the tomatoes are heated through, 2 to 3 minutes.

-For snapper: Add the fish, skin side down, reduce the heat to medium, and cook until the skin is crisp, 3 to 5 minutes.
+Add the fish, skin side down, reduce the heat to medium, and cook until the skin is crisp, 3 to 5 minutes.
 Turn the fish, add the tomatoes, and cook until the fish is opaque and flaky and the tomatoes are heated through, 3 to 4 minutes.

-For salmon: Add the fish, reduce the heat to medium, and cook until lightly browned on the bottom side, 4 to 5 minutes.
+Add the fish, reduce the heat to medium, and cook until lightly browned on the bottom side, 4 to 5 minutes.
 Turn the fish, add the tomatoes, and cook until the fish is opaque and flaky and the tomatoes are heated through, 3 to 4 minutes.

 Finish the green beans; heat the cannellini puree